 Alternatives to REPAYE

-- Pay As You Earn (PAYE) Plan: This program typically has borrowers pay 10 percent of their discretionary income for 20 years before forgiving remaining loan balances.
-Since REPAYE always takes a spouse’s income into account no matter how taxes are filed, PAYE can be a better option for married couples who are both bringing in an income and willing to file taxes separately.
+- Pay As You Earn (PAYE) Plan: This program typically has borrowers pay 10 percent of their discretionary income for 20 years before having the remaining balance forgiven.

-- Income-Based Repayment (IBR) Plan: If you’re a new borrower on or after July 1, 2014, you pay 10 percent of your discretionary income for 20 years before having remaining balances forgiven.
-If you took out loans before July 1, 2014, you pay 15 percent of your discretionary income for 25 years before having remaining balances forgiven.
+- Income-Based Repayment (IBR) Plan: If you’re a new borrower on or after July 1, 2014, you will pay 10 percent of your discretionary income for 20 years before having the remaining balance forgiven.
+If you took out loans before July 1, 2014, you will pay 15 percent of your discretionary income for 25 years before having the remaining balance forgiven.

-- Income-Contingent Repayment (ICR) Plan: Income-contingent repayment asks you to pay 20 percent of your discretionary income or “what you would pay on a repayment plan with a fixed payment over the course of 12 years, adjusted according to your income.”
-You pay this amount for 25 years, at which point your remaining balances are forgiven.
+- Income-Contingent Repayment (ICR) Plan: Income-Contingent Repayment asks you to pay 20 percent of your discretionary income or what you would owe on a repayment plan with a fixed payment and a 12-year term.
+ICR has a 25-year term before the remaining balance is forgiven.

-- Student loan refinancing: Refinancing your student loans with a private lender may save you money and lower your monthly payments if you can qualify for a lower interest rate on your new loan.
+- Student loan refinancing: Refinancing your student loans with a private lender may save you money and lower your monthly payments if you can qualify for a lower interest rate.
 However, this is typically only a good choice for private loans, since refinancing your federal student loans will cause you to lose federal benefits.